zed1025/django-learning/notes.md

 ### Setting up project level static file for your project.
 [Docs](https://docs.djangoproject.com/en/3.2/ref/settings/#static-files)
 - CSS, JavaScript, and images are a core piece of any modern web application and within the Django world are referred to as “static files.”
 - By default, Django will look within each app for a folder called `static`.
 In other words, a folder called `app_name/static/`.
-If you recall, this is similar to how templates are treated as well.
+If you recall, this is si- Before each new deployment, the collectstatic command must be run to compilemilar to how templates are treated as well.
 - As Django projects grow in complexity over time and have multiple apps, it is often simpler to reason about static files if they are stored in a single, project-level directory instead.
 - Steps
 	1. create a new directory called *static* in the same folder as the *manage.py* file.